ortelius/ortelius-docs/content/en/userguide/Installation and Support/1 Istio Installation and Usage.md

 ### Installation of Add-Ons / Integrations

-As of version 1.7.x, the installation for Istio does not come with the ability to install add-ons such as Kiali, Prometheus, Grafana, and Jaeger.
+As of version 1.7.x, the installation for Istio via `istioctl` does not come with the ability to install add-ons such as Kiali, Prometheus, Grafana, and Jaeger.
 For this example, we will be installing the aforementioned add-ons using the guidance found on the Istio [integrations page](https://istio.io/latest/docs/ops/integrations/).
 Following is a snippet that contains the installation commands for each add-on.
 This will use the default settings for each add-on, which in most cases will serve all of your needs.

 ``` shell
 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.7/samples/addons/kiali.yaml